avalonmediasystem/avalon-archivematica-export/README.md

 Before working with the files and data, certain information needs to be gathered about the Avalon instance.

 **Avalon URL**: This is the custom URL through which users access your Avalon instance.
+Include the full path, including http(s).

 **Collection ID**: This is the identifier for the Collection you want to retrieve and send to Archivematica for processing.
 To get the Collection ID, select